SampleEnvironment/SECoP/protocol/specification/overview.rst

 - SECoP is a communication protocol with a client-server model.
 The server is called the "SEC node".

-- Each SEC node consists of one or more :ref:`Modules`.
+- Each SEC node consists of one or more :ref:`modules`.
 These represent the main interface for interacting with the hardware.

 - Each of these modules can have static values which are known at startup and